 To be human is to use both.

-The two systems exist in constant dialogue.
+The systems exist in constant dialogue with each other.

-The brain seeks to conserve cognitive effort, when possible.
+But the brain seeks to conserve cognitive effort, when possible.

 - When we’re hungry, distracted or tired, we make worse decisions